 When personal checks are returned for insufficient funds, the student is charged a processing fee.
 Bad checks must be rectified within five days of notification from the school.
-Students who make payment with checks that are returned may be denied future enrollment if such a practice occurs multiple times.
+Students who make payment with checks that are returned may face consequences (including, but not limited to, suspension of enrollment, processing fees, late fees, etc.) if such a practice occurs multiple times.